MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Install-the-Web-Server-Components.md

 ms.prod: "dynamics-nav-2017"
 author: jswymer
 ---
-# How to: Install the Web Server Components
+# How to: Install the Web Server Components using Setup Wizard
 To deploy the [!INCLUDE[nav_web](includes/nav_web_md.md)] and [!INCLUDE[nav_tablet](includes/nav_tablet_md.md)], you install the [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)] on a computer that is running Internet Information Services \(IIS\).
 To access the [!INCLUDE[nav_web](includes/nav_web_md.md)], you must have a web browser and a network connection to a [!INCLUDE[nav_server](includes/nav_server_md.md)] instance that connects to a [!INCLUDE[navnow](includes/navnow_md.md)] database.
 The following illustration shows the components involved in the setup.

  ![Install NAV Web client on same computer as server](media/NAV_WebClient_Installation_OneComputer.png "NAV\_WebClient\_Installation\_OneComputer")